-Table 8 compares the evolution of global poverty, the average income of the world's poorest 20%, and the average income of the world's poorest 50% before and after accounting for direct redistribution and indirect benefits from education.
+Table 8 compares the evolution of global poverty and the average income of the world's poorest 20% and 50%, before and after accounting for direct redistribution and indirect benefits from education.
 Absent educational expansion since 1980, poverty would have declined by about 32% in terms of pretax income, compared to an actual reduction of 55%.
 Removing taxes from individual incomes and adding government transfers yields an estimate of global poverty in terms of posttax income, which declined by 70%.
-By this measure, direct redistribution and indirect benefits from education together account for about 54% $(1 - \frac{32}{70})$ of global poverty reduction since 1980.
-Using a similar reasoning, public policies account for about 80% of real income gains for the world's poorest 20% individuals, and about two-thirds of gains for the poorest half of the world's population.
+By this measure, direct redistribution and indirect benefits from education together account for about 54% (1 - $\frac{32}{70}$) of global poverty reduction.
+Using a similar reasoning, public policies account for about 80% of real income gains among the world's poorest 20%, and about two-thirds of gains for the poorest 50%.
+Appendix Table A12 reproduces this analysis using World Bank income distribution data, with similar conclusions.
+The takeaway is that public policies can account for 50-80% of global poverty reduction since 1980, and potentially more if we were to account for the indirect growth effects of other public policies.